fleetdm/fleet/articles/zero-trust-attestation-with-fleet.md

 ![Create a policy modal in Fleet](../website/assets/images/articles/create-a-new-policy-800x450@2x.jpg)

 For example, many organizations need to encrypt their devices’ hard disks.
-In Fleet, this can be accomplished with the following policy:
+In Fleet, you can verify that FileVault is enabled with the following policy:

 ```
 SELECT 1